goldstar0415/Staging/README.md

 Run your pg_restore using a forwarded DB port

-The fastest way: just get your PostgreSQL files from data directory on your existing DB server and put into `/postgres/data` volume
+The fastest way: just get your PostgreSQL files from backup and put into `/postgres/data` volume

 ### Run the cluster